barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 ```nix
 hc package
 ```
-Now that we built the holochain side, let's now connect it to the Graphql side!
+Now that we built the holochain side, let's now connect it to the Graphql!

 ### Making queries